eklspe12/p-3-project/README.md

 Calls Activity.get_all() to return all activity instances then prints them in the terminal.

 - find_activity_by_name()
 Requests user input activity name then calls Activity.find_by_activity_name() to return and print activity of matching name in the activity table of vacations.db.
 Returns an error if no activities match the name provided.
+After returning activity propmts user if they would like to view related trip as well.

 - find_activity_by_id()
 Requests user input activity ID then calls Activity.find_activity_by_id() to return and print activity of matching ID in activity table of vacations.db.
-Returns an error if no activities match the ID provided.
+Returns an error if no activities match the ID provided.After returning activity propmts user if they would like to view related trip as well.

 - update_activity()
 Requests user input activity ID of activity they would like to update then calls Activity.find_by_id() to check the ID matches one in the activity table of vacations.db.
 If the activity ID does not exist, an error is returned.
 If the activity ID does exist, the user is prompted to enter new information for name, day, price, description, and trip_id which will be reflected on the activity table.